laminin/laminin.github.io/_posts/2016-04-15-hey-bash-i-love-you.md

 for f in *;do ffmpeg -y -i "$f" -s 400x240 -vcodec libx264 -acodec libvo_aacenc -b:a 92k "${f}.mp4"; done
 {% endhighlight %}

-I know its gonna take a lot of time to complete this.
+I know it is going to take a lot of time to complete this.
 I ran this script one night and slept.
 Next morning everything was ready.
 I had to remove the trailing seven characters and append mp4 with each file. (script explained above).

 ### Mission complete:-